-Selected Topics in Political Science (3, Even Spring) This course exposes upper-level students to specific areas of study in the field of political science.
+Selected Topics in Political Science (3, Even Spring) This course exposes upper-level students to specific areas of study in political science.
 Students will be exposed to primary sources of information related to the selected topic.
 (Prerequisite: Junior or senior standing)